Where Entebbe fits in a Ugandan adventure

 The Entebbe Raid

-Entebbe is famous for the Entebbe Raid of 1976 when Israeli paratroopers completed an audacious rescue of the passengers of a hi-jacked Air France flight that had been diverted to Entebbe.
+Entebbe is infamous for the Entebbe Raid of 1976, when Israeli paratroopers completed an audacious rescue of the passengers of a hi-jacked Air France flight that had been diverted to Entebbe.

 The hulk of the aircraft remains, a curious testament to a troubled time.

 The journey from Entebbe to Kampala used to be arduous.
 However, the opening of the 51km Entebbe-Kampala Expressway has greatly improved the journey.

 What to do in Entebbe

 12km west of Entebbe lies the Mabamba Swamp, a Ramsar Site and Important Bird Area that is an excellent place to see the famous shoebill stork.

 A road transfer will take you to the village of Mabamba, where a local boatman will take you out in local dugout canoes to look for the famous Shoebill.

 that works well when you have a few hours between flights.

 Opened in 1952, this animal orphanage is a sanctuary for animals that are unable to survive in the wild.
 It is also an important base for conservation work in Uganda.